 At the same time, container homes are also built from recycled materials.
 Still, they tend to be larger than barndominiums because they include multiple containers stacked on top of each other to form larger structures.

 Container homes are designed for urban environments without enough land for traditional construction methods.
 Zoning laws control what kind of buildings may be built on any given lot.
-These homes usually have one or two bedrooms with an open-concept living area on the main floor, while the second story contains an additional two bedrooms along.

 Read More: How To Join Two Shipping Containers Together